-150 milligrams of sodium (6% DV)
+- 150 milligrams of sodium (6% DV)

 If your mind is blown by these nutrition facts, hold onto your skull because there is more.
+The ingredients that make up this creamy treat concern me more than its calories and fat content.
 The McDonald’s Shamrock Shake consists of 35 different ingredients!
 THIRTY-FIVE ingredients for a SHAKE.
-I’d say that might be okay if those ingredients were natural, safe and straight-forward, but the sad thing is that they are not.
+I’d say that might be okay if those ingredients were straight-forward, natural and safe, but sadly, most are not.
 Many of these ingredients are artificial, chemical-heavy preservatives that wreak havoc on our health.
-The ingredients that make up this creamy treat concern me more than its calories and fat content.
+Let’s take a closer look:

 These ingredients include: